DeSaad: Fictional character biography

-At the end of Countdown to Final Crisis #25, DeSaad, who had captured and tortured Professor Martin Stein, is able to take over the mantle and the power of Firestorm for himself.
-He is defeated and separated from the Firestorm Matrix by the Atomic Knights, but flees before he can be captured.
+In Countdown to Final Crisis, DeSaad captures and tortures Martin Stein, attempting to take the power of Firestorm for himself.
+When Jason Rusch arrives to rescue Stein, DeSaad hijacks the Firestorm matrix and takes control of it.
+He is defeated and separated from the Firestorm matrix by Atomic Knight, but flees before he can be captured.
 After disrupting a battle between Darkseid and Mary Marvel, DeSaad gives Darkseid a compound that was unsuccessfully used to access the Anti-Life Equation.
 DeSaad is then released from Darkseid's service, but he has transported the Pied Piper to Apokolips as Brother Eye arrives.
 DeSaad claims the Piper can channel the Anti-Life Equation and control the planet.
 Before the Piper can do so, Brother Eye finishes assimilating Apokolips.
 After recovering, DeSaad confesses to masterminding the Trickster and the Piper's ordeal.
-They are then attacked by an OMAC and the Piper is captured.
-DeSaad continues to pursue the Piper and convinces him to finally play, but the Piper's first act is to try to kill DeSaad.

-Also during Countdown in Detective Comics #837, it is revealed that he is supplying the Amazon Women's Shelters with special drugs from Apokolips.

 In Salvation Run, DeSaad oversees the training of the New Gods of Apokolips on a planet where Amanda Waller's Suicide Squad had dumped the exiled villains.
 When he discovers them on this planet, he arranges for the Parademons to eliminate the least powerful villains so that he can train the stronger ones for an unknown goal.
 Ultimately, the villains escape back to Earth.

-Following Death of the New Gods, many of the fallen Apokoliptan gods had taken on human forms.
-DeSaad, posing as "Doctor Bud Fogel" raises the public against Lex Luthor's Everyman experiments, eventually trapping and capturing Infinity, Inc. This version of DeSaad has been seen in the Terror Titans miniseries, conditioning the Infinitors to fight in the Dark Side Club's metahuman tournament.
-After the brainwashed superhumans break free of the Anti-Life Equation and begin to destroy the arena, DeSaad is electrocuted and captured by Static.
+Following Death of the New Gods, many of the fallen Apokoliptian gods had taken on human forms.
+DeSaad, posing as Doctor Bud Fogel, raises the public against Lex Luthor's Everyman experiments, eventually trapping and capturing Infinity, Inc. DeSaad makes further appearances in the series Terror Titans, where he conditions the Infinitors to fight in the Dark Side Club's metahuman tournament.
+After the brainwashed superhumans break free of the Anti-Life Equation, DeSaad is electrocuted and captured by Static.

-In Final Crisis #6, Mary Marvel has been possessed by DeSaad.
-It is not known what has happened to DeSaad after Freddy Freeman as the new Shazam changes Mary to normal in the same issue.
-In Final Crisis: Secret Files, it was revealed that he was the one who brought Libra back to cohesion after the villain disembodied himself using a Transmortifier device.

 The New 52

-During Darkseid's first incursion on Earth during The New 52 (a reboot of the DC Comics universe), DeSaad appears in Apokopolis discussing with Steppenwolf about cloning the DNA of a captured and tortured Superman for a new race of Parademons.
+DeSaad is reintroduced following The New 52 relaunch, which rebooted the continuity of the DC Comics universe.
+During Darkseid's first incursion on Earth, DeSaad appears in Apokolips discussing with Steppenwolf about cloning the DNA of a captured and tortured Superman to create a new race of Parademon.
 Five years later, he impersonates Michael Holt, attempting to capture Power Girl.